JudahGabriel/RavenDB.Identity/Readme.md

 3. You're done!

 Need help?
 See the [sample app](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Sample).
+It supports regular sign-ins as well as 2-factor authentication.

 Not using .NET Core?
 See our [sister project](https://github.com/JudahGabriel/RavenDB.AspNet.Identity) for a RavenDB Identity Provider for MVC 5+ and WebAPI 2+ on the full .NET Framework.